 Professional treatment

 The first step is cleaning the area to remove any food debris or bacteria.
-A numbing gel may be used to make this less painful.
+A numbing gel may be used to reduce the pain.

 Your dentist will cover the extraction site with a medicated dressing or a paste.
 The substance that goes into the socket typically contains Eugenol (clove oil).
 This will stop the bleeding and prevent infection of the surgical site.
 He or she may also prescribe a medicated rinse or instruct you to replace the dressing at home after a few hours.